Abdullah9431/Qubit-Coin/README.md

   Qubit-Coin
 </h1>

 Welcome to Qubit-Coin, the decentralized and secure cryptocurrency built with Java.
-Qubi aims to provide a reliable and scalable solution for digital transactions, leveraging the power of blockchain technology.
+Qubi aims to provide a reliable solution for digital transactions, leveraging the power of blockchain technology.

 ## <span style="color:blue;">Table of Contents</span>